 Pawn brokers will give you money and hold onto something you have as collateral.
-They typically offer small loan amounts of under $1,000 and greatly undervalue your item.
+They typically offer small loans of under $1,000 and greatly undervalue your item.

 Your loan amount depends on the item you are pawning.
-You can reclaim your item by paying off the loan or you can renew your pawn every 30 days.
-Failure to pay the loan or renew the instrument will allow the pawn broker to sell your item.
+You can reclaim your item by paying off the loan or renewing your pawn every 30 days.
+Failure to pay the loan or renew the instrument will allow the pawnbroker to sell your item.

 Online lenders, like Simple Fast Loans, offer installment loans in Indiana and lines of credit.
 These loans allow you to pay monthly.
 An installment loan is a single loan.
 Payments are in equal amounts and are due on the same day of the month, so there are no surprises.
 That makes it easy to budget.

-A line of credit can be used at different times for smaller and larger purchases if payments are made on time.
-It's a set amount, but you don't have to use it all at once.
+If payments are made on time, a line of credit can be used at different times for smaller and larger purchases.
+It's a set amount, but you mustn't use it all simultaneously.
 For example, you can use $200 of it for a repair, pay on that monthly, and then use $100 for another repair.